Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

-Hence, when the complete hyperbolic $3$-manifolds $M$ are finite volume, or geometrically finite, we have the existence results for minimal surfaces.
-Hence, the only remaining cases for Question \ref{mainques} are geometrically infinite hyperbolic $3$-manifolds.
+We see that when a complete hyperbolic $3$-manifold $M$ is finite volume, or geometrically finite, $M$ contains a closed embedded minimal surface.
+Hence, the only remaining cases for Question \ref{mainques} are infinite volume hyperbolic $3$-manifolds with geometrically infinite ends.